joinpursuit/Pursuit-Core-Web/fundamentals/conditionals/README.md

 }
 ```

-You are allowed to next if blocks inside of other if blocks.
+You are allowed to nest if blocks inside of other if blocks.

 ```
 if(you are hungry) {